iguanajuice/semi-automatic-arch/README.md

 # Closing notes:

-Even with everything in this guide and all the creature comforts the script installs for you, Arch is still very barebones; you'll be missing quit a bit of stuff, such as:
+Even with everything in this guide and all the creature comforts the script installs for you, Arch is still very barebones; you'll be missing quite a bit of stuff, such as:

 * A web browser (firefox, chromium)
 * A media player (vlc, mpv, celluloid)